 At its core, Evernote is a note-taking tool.
 But, it can double as a powerful collaboration tool for managing projects.

 Adding notes is easy, and as you add more notes, the more useful it becomes.
 This article on Lifehacker highlights the many uses of Evernote.
 From using the Web Clipper to creating project notebooks to sifting through notes with saved searches and using notes to move between related information—it’s clear Evernote is a powerful tool.
 Here are some other features:

 - Create project to-do lists to organize projects.

 - Collaborate remotely on a group notebook with easy notebook sharing.

 - Create as many notebooks as you want.
 While creating many notebooks seems counterintuitive, Evernote curates important content for you.

 - Transform your written notes into a digital format and store in the relevant project notebook.

 It’s available on iOS and Android.
-While free to use, you can upgrade to the Plus Plan for $3.99/month or $34.99/year.
-A premium version is also available.
+While free to use, you can upgrade to the Premium Plan for $9.99/month.

 As you may already know since you’ve found your way to our blog, FreshBooks is cloud accounting software designed for small service-based businesses.
 But our platform also offers an online collaboration feature to help you manage projects.